10 Tips for Buying a Secondhand Car in New Zealand

 2. Auckland, Christchurch and wELLINGTON ARE THE BEST LOCATIONS FOR BUYING CARS

 The most concentrated areas of secondhand vehicles in New Zealand are the cities of Auckland, Wellington and Christchurch.
 This is because these are the most popular arrival departure cities in New Zealand.
 Looking for a secondhand vehicle in these cities will give you a large selection to choose from.
+Auckland is by far the most popular city to buy a backpacker car in New Zealand with plenty of reliable sellers such as Backpacker Car.
 However, Auckland in summer can get especially competitive on the car-buying market, so consider taking the bus to another city if you have no luck and try looking for a car somewhere else.
+We recommend the city of Tauranga, just 3 hours south of Auckland, not only for its abundance of vehicles for sale but for campervan dealers, like Kiwi Road Trips, with their handy buy-back guarantee.

 3. Use multiple resources to find a secondhand car in New Zealand